townleym/markdown-cv/index.md

 __Shaping data__

 I'm an old bash hack.
-Before reformatting as column-major parquet and loading into HDFS I can do some quick exlploration on even pretty big text files using regular expression together with the <span id="codeblock" style="font-family:monospace">gnu</span> coreutils.
+Before reformatting as column-major parquet and loading into HDFS I can do some quick exlploration on even pretty big text files using regular expression together with the <span id="recode">gnu</span> coreutils.

 __I'm a teacher__